thomasrishi/matic-docs/docs/nightfall/deployments/sandbox.md

 This guide leverages [Terraform](https://www.terraform.io/) as it allows easy, reusable infrastructure-as-code that can expand to suit your needs.
 To install Terraform, follow the instructions [here](https://www.terraform.io/downloads).

 ### AWS account

 If you don't have an AWS account, you should create one [here](https://aws.amazon.com) and follow the instructions [here](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html) on how to get credentials, AKA `access_key` and `secret_key`.
-Take a note of them as we will be using them for our deployment.
+Please note them, as we will be using them for our deployment.

 ### A ssh key pair (optional)
 If you want to access your EC2 instance via SSH, you need a keypair.
 You may do so by following the instructions [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#having-ec2-create-your-key-pair).